The name Six-Day is speculative; we do not know what they were called in the shop.

 The transfers were fitted to both track and road bikes, both before and after the War.
 However, pre-War frames ordered for amateur competition usually had no transfers fitted, as this form of advertising was forbidden at that time.

 The first catalog in which this set of transfers appears is dated 1938, on a Tour de France model.
 It also appeared on the Trio, Massed Start and Six-Day models in later catalogs.
 Extant fotos from 1938 also show the transfers (see below).

-The set consisted of a single transfer which wrapped over both sides of the down tube, a head tube transfer, and a choice of seat tube transfers, a top tube transfer, and transfers down the fork blades.
+The set consisted of a single transfer which wrapped over both sides of the down tube, a head tube transfer, a choice of seat tube transfers, a top tube transfer, and transfers down the fork blades.

 The wrap-over down tube transfer had 'Hetchins' in clear film so the color of the frame tube showed through.
 The dimension point-to-point is 354 mm.
 The wrap-over down tube transfer is not seen on original post-War frames, though a few have been retro-fitted to frames up to 1949.
 It was probably very tricky to fit, and had no provision for water-bottle mounts.
 A few such transfers have survived on frames; two unmounted ones are extant.